Azure/azure-sdk-for-sap-odata/README.md

 ![Illustration of the function app flow with the OData SDK](/assets/img/function-app-overview.png)

-> **Note** - In case you prefer SAP's own Cloud SDK for your Azure app development, have a look at [this sister project](https://github.com/Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart) deploying to Azure App Service.
+> **Note** - In case you prefer SAP's own Cloud SDK for your Azure app development, have a look at [this sister project](https://github.com/Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart) deploying to Azure App Service and Azure Functions.

 ## Prerequisites 👨🏾‍🎓